A beginner's guide to starting RC Drifting (Ver. 2026)

 A lot of sensored brushless motors have adjustable timing on the back of the motor so just like your ESC, you can use it to adjust the overall power of the motor even if you can't adjust it on the ESC.
 However just like a real car, more power equals more RPMS, more heat and more wear and tear on the motor and ESC so tune responsibly.

-Both brushed and brushless motors are rated in Kv (RPMs per volt) or more commonly by turns or T (ex.
+Both brushed and brushless motors have ratings in Kv (RPMs per volt) or more commonly by turns or T (ex.
 10.5T or 10.5 turns).
-The higher the Kv and lower the turns, the faster the motor will spin on average.
+The higer the Kv and lower the turns, the faster the motor will spin on average.
 The lower the Kv and higher the turns, the more torque the motor will make and will usually have a bit more controllable throttle range at the cost of total RPMs.

 Servo

 The servo is what physically connects to your chassis in order to steer the front wheels.
-There are super high speed servos, slow servos, plastic body servos, full aluminum servos, anodized colored servos you name it.
+There are super high speed servos, slow servos, plastic body servos, full colored aluminum servos, you name it.
 Servo choice is wide and far.
 In drifting, the servos we're using are typically a bit on the slower side in order to keep the drift smooth and steady.

 Gyro